Burnie Airport: History

 The first aerodrome at Wynyard was built by volunteers on an old racecourse.
 However, within a year of completion in 1932, the aerodrome was found to be too small for larger passenger and mail aircraft.
 A larger aerodrome was developed on the southern outskirts of the town and was officially opened on 26 February 1934.
 A further opening ceremony on 1 January 1935 was attended by the Prime Minister of the time, Joseph Lyons.

 In the mid-1970s, a Federal policy was adopted that would eventually see the ownership and maintenance of all airports outside of capital cities transferred from the Commonwealth to the respective local authorities.
 Under the new scheme, the future of the Wynyard Aerodrome was cast into doubt after Federal funding was secured for upgrading the Devonport Airport in August 1980; few if any areas of regional Australia had two major commuter and cargo airports only 60 km apart, which was the situation for Burnie/Wynyard and Devonport.
 After much political controversy, it wasn't until March 1985 that $5.2 million of funding was allocated by the State and Federal governments to upgrade the Wynyard aerodrome.

 The upgraded aerodrome was officially opened on 15 February 1987, incorporating a sealed runway 1650m long.
 Ownership had been transferred from the Commonwealth to the Burnie Port Authority and the Wynyard Aerodrome was renamed to Burnie Airport.
 The airport's IATA code was changed from WNY to BWT.

 The Burnie Airport Corporation Unit Trust acquired the Burnie Airport from the Burnie Port Corporation in 2001.
-The Trust is 51% owned by the Burnie City Council and 49% owned by a private sector partner, the Australian Airports Association.